-In order to properly apply Scripture to the life we must seek the true meaning of the biblical text.
+In order to properly apply Scripture to life, we must seek the true meaning of the biblical text.
 This is the human side of living by faith.
 In essence, God has given his word and expects humans to obey it in love; meanwhile, we must employ our mind to understand and apply his word (cf. 1 Cor 2:11-14; Eph 3:4).

 There are several approaches many take to find out the nature of God’s will – that is, His desire or plan for a person’s life.
 Some randomly open the Bible and apply the first verse under the tip of their finger, and find some mystical application to their situation.
 Though insight is no doubt obtainable, this is not the most effective approach to incorporating God’s word into everyday life.
 Scripture was never designed to be approached in this fashion.